-What happens when in the new year’s week, you get an attractive piece of communication that talks to one of our favorite new year resolutions like getting fit?
-Even better, what do you do when someone talks to those of us who are passionate about an outdoor sport about things you can do to enjoy your sport more during the year?
+What happens when in the New Year’s week, you get an attractive piece of communication that talks to one of our favorite new year resolutions like getting fit?
+Even better, what do you do when someone talks to those of us who are passionate about an outdoor sport about things you can do to flag off the year by pursuing your passion?
 The answer is a no brainer!

 At this stage, allow me to nail down a premise.
-I tend to believe that words like perception or image that are so intrinsically woven into our lingo while talking about brands are stepping-stones to a great Reputation.
-Simply put, perception building intrigues customers and gets them to follow, while Reputation is a value that makes them stick as fans.
+Simply put, Image building intrigues customers and gets them to follow, while Reputation is a value that makes them stick as fans.
 It is a qualitative shift that happens as the brand commits to live by the culture that it propagates – day in and day out.
 When that happens, the journey throws up many stories of successes and failures, examples of passion and challenges that are real and touching.
 Defined by a purpose, such stories become the ones that resonate with the audiences effortlessly.
 Crafted well, these stories become the fulcrum of communications and eventually marketing – Human/Cause/Social impact, whatever we might like to call it.

 Brands like Patagonia and North Face have set the gold standards when it comes to outdoor brands with cult following, built through carefully calibrated and inspired storytelling.
 But making it happen in India, in my view, is hugely more challenging as we see these brands build their reputation, based on stories that Encourage, Inspire and ring true to an increasingly growing set of audiences, who do not hesitate to call themselves followers and fans!